Australia at risk

 Find out more about the global impacts of climate change

-Climate change would bring more frequent and severe bushfires, droughts, storms and floods to Australia.
-By 2080, temperatures could be 6.7°C warmer, on average, than now.
-Rising sea levels would imperil coastal communities with erosion, flooding and landslides.
+As the earth continues to warm we can expect more frequent and severe bushfires, droughts, storms and floods to Australia.
+Global mean air-temperature is projected to warm 2°C – 7°C above pre-industrial levels by 2100, depending on future emissions.
+Rising sea levels will imperil coastal communities with erosion, flooding and landslides.
 Climate change will also harm our agriculture and tourism industries.
 Warming will bring more tropical diseases, and destroy world-famous national icons like the Great Barrier Reef.
 According to the UN, climate change is expected to cost the Australian economy $7 to $14 billion a year.

 Australia’s icons at risk